Transfer Students

 We're so glad you're here.
 The CAFES Advising Center is passionate about supporting our transfer students.

-To help ease the transition to Cal Poly, we’ve put together information about registering for your first quarter.
+To help ease the transition to Cal Poly, we’ve put together information about registering for your first semester.
 This is a unique process and we are here to help you.

 Additionally, we encourage you to explore the general academic advising information for all Cal Poly transfer students and to connect with the Transfer Center for campus-wide transfer resources, events and support.